nukopian/DBIx-Squirrel/README.md

 To change these properties, simply provide the new values in the argument list.
 They may be provided in either order, but they must both be provided.

-Normally, the iterator's buffer-size is initially set to a low value, greater than 1, and is usually adjusted upwards to a maximum after every database read.
+Normally, the iterator's buffer-size is set to a low initial value (greater than 1), and is usually adjusted upwards to a maximum after every database read.
 This is done to improve performance when fetching large result sets.
 By manually setting the iterator's buffer-size, it will be fixed at that size and not automatically adjusted.